Unified instruction-control arena

 Ledger-ready records

-Every attempt carries hashes, versions, verdicts, appeal state, and replay-limited governance evidence.
+Every completed, publishable attempt carries hashes, versions, verdicts, appeal state, and replay-limited governance evidence.